-Biryani is a beautiful, simple South Asian rice pilaf that’s easy to make at home.
-It’s typically served at celebrations in India, and my Indian friends here in the United States talk about this dish with such nostalgia.
+Biryani is a beautiful South Asian rice pilaf often served at celebrations in India.
+It's usually made by layering golden-hued rice, tender meat or seafood, and vegetables all in one pot, and baking or steaming until the whole dish is fragrant and infused with flavor.
+My Indian friends here in the United States talk about this dish with much nostalgia.

-Biryani can also be a fantastic weeknight meal since it’s made all in one pot and is ready in under an hour.
-Today, I'm sharing my version of biryani with chicken.
+Biryani can also be a fantastic one-pot meal to make on busy weeknights.
+With a few shortcuts, you can have it ready in under an hour.
+Today, I'm sharing my easy stovetop version of biryani with chicken.

 The ratio of rice to meat in biryani might surprise you.
 This isn’t a dish of meat served with rice on the side.
 It’s a dish of rice flavored with meat.
 Think of the chicken as a seasoning for the rice.